-Past Commander-in-Chief Sautter: There is still the question of the adoption of the report as a whole of the Committee on Officers' Reports with this amendment.
+tion of the adoption of the report as a whole of the Committee on Officers' Reports with this amendment.
 And I move you that the report of the Committee be approved.
 The motion was duly seconded, carried and the report adopted as amended.